kz55/DS-scraping/README.md

 verticals.
 I therefore examined Twitter accounts from two national news organizations, the Wall Street Journal and the Washington Post.
 Within these two organizations, I focused on “hard news” verticals such as breaking news, politics, economics, local and regional news, national news, and foreign affairs.
+The script is available [here](https://github.com/kz55/DS-scraping/blob/master/twitter_scraping_and_analysis).

 Using the methods from Pablo Barberá's [social media workshop](https://github.com/pablobarbera/social-media-workshop) to scrape tweets, I saved
 500 tweets from each of the following accounts using R: